-The Wisconsin Department of Transportation is dedicated to providing a safe work place for its Contractors, all Subcontractors and other third-party employee engaged in work activities on the WisDOT Mega Project and is equally dedicated to the protection of the general public.
+The Wisconsin Department of Transportation is dedicated to providing a safe work place for its Contractors, all Subcontractors and other third-party employees engaged in work activities on the WisDOT Mega Project, and is equally dedicated to the protection of the general public.

-As such, the Contractor and all Subcontractors and other third-party employees must be committed to zero accidents for all operations.
-Safety is to be the number one priority of the Contractor and all Subcontractors engaged in work on the I-94 NORTH - SOUTH CORRIDOR PROJECT.
+As such, the Contractor, all Subcontractors and other third-party employees must be committed to zero accidents for all operations.
+Safety is to be the number one priority of the Contractor and all Subcontractors engaged in work on the .WisDOT Mega Project.
 Safety shall not be sacrificed in lieu of schedule, cost, production or any other component of the work process.